zannloo/tp/docs/DeveloperGuide.md

 ## **Introduction**

-ProfBook is a tool tailored to helping specifically CS2103T professors and Teaching Assistants(TA) in manage their tutorial slots and groups.
+ProfBook is a tool tailored to helping specifically CS2103T professors and Teaching Assistants(TA) in managing their tutorial slots and groups.
 As our target users are technophile, we designed and optimised a CLI-based application specifically for them.
 It is currently optimised for CS2103T professors and TA with plans to expand to other Computer Science Modules.
 Please refer to our [_User Guide_](https://ay2324s1-cs2103t-w15-2.github.io/tp/UserGuide.html) for more